 About Our Carillon

-In 1918, the family of former governor John Mead gave Mead Chapel a chime of 11 bells made by the Meneely Company of West Troy, NY (a chime is defined as six to 22 bells.
+In 1918, the family of former governor John Mead gave Mead Chapel a chime of 11 bells made by the Meneely Company of West Troy, New York (a chime is defined as six to 22 bells.
 A carillon comprises 23 or more bells.)
+A note about the chapel name.
 The Meneely family of that time was the 8th or 9th generation descendants of Paul Revere (a bell cast by Paul Revere is in the tower of St. Stephen’s Episcopal Church, Middlebury).
 In 1985, through the kindness of donor Alan Dragone, then President of the Board of Trustees of the College, the chime was expanded to a full carillon of 48 bells by the firm Paccard et Fils of Annecy le-Vieux of France.
-Middlebury’s carillon is one of 183 carillons in the USA (71 of them in colleges or universities) and about 750 in the world.
+Middlebury’s carillon is one of 183 carillons in the United States (71 of them in colleges or universities) and about 750 in the world.

 Summer Carillon Series